 Citing his Arkansas heritage, Ace Collins defines himself as a storyteller.
-In that capacity, Ace Collins has authored more than sixty books for 25 different publishers that have sold more than 2.5 million copies.
+In that capacity, Ace Collins has authored more than seventy books for 25 different publishers that have sold more than 2.5 million copies.
 His catalog includes novels, biographies, children’s works as well as books on history, culture and faith.
 He has also been the featured speaker at the National Archives Distinguished Lecture Series, hosted a network television special and does college basketball play-by-play.

 Authors must have the positive characteristics found in Wyle E. Coyote...imagination, desire and a never give up attitude in the face of constant rejection.
 Being on the Acme products mailing list doesn't hurt either!